osmosis-labs/osmosis/x/concentrated-liquidity/architecture.md

 * $tick_{-5001} = 0.994999$
 * $tick_{-5002} = 0.994998$

+This goes on in the negative direction until we reach a spot price of 0.000000000000000001 or in the positive direction until we reach a spot price of 100000000000000000000000000000000000000, regardless of what the exponentAtPriceOne was.
+The minimum spot price was chosen as this is the smallest possible number supported by the sdk.Dec type.
+As for the maximum spot price, the above number was based on gamm's max spot price of 340282366920938463463374607431768211455.
+While these numbers are not the same, the max spot price used in concentrated liquidity utilizes the same number of significant digits as gamm's max spot price and it is less than gamm's max spot price which satisfies the requirements of the initial design requirements.

 #### Formulas

 After we define $exponentAtPriceOne$ (this is chosen by the pool creator based on what precision they desire the asset pair to trade at), we can then calculate how many ticks must be crossed in order for k to be incremented ( $geometricExponentIncrementDistanceInTicks$ ).